Phonological Processes: Common Toddler Talking “Mistakes” Speech Therapists Aren’t Worried About

 FAQ: Should I Correct My Child’s Speech Errors?

-We don’t recommend correcting your child’s speech “mistakes”.
+We don’t recommend correcting your child’s speech “mistakes” at this young age.
 So you can take that pressure off of yourself!
 The phonological processes or “speech errors” we’ve outlined here are totally common and, as long as they’re happening within the typical age ranges, they’re not something to worry about.
 Even well-intentioned corrections can sometimes make talking feel like a high-pressure situation for kids who are just learning.
 And the last thing we want is for them to become discouraged!

 Instead of correcting, we recommend: